 Finally, make sure you have it all tracked using Goal Tracking in Google Analytics so you can show total spend, number of clicks, downloads, cost per lead (and later look to see who converts and LTV etc) to establish a proof of concept.

-It’s clear from Carl’s advice that Google Adwords is still a powerful channel for most businesses within the HR industry.
+Google Adwords (now Google Ads) is still a powerful channel for most businesses within the HR industry.

-If you’d like some advice from Carl on how to improve your Google Adwords PPC campaign, here’s where to find him: Carl on LinkedIn.
+If you’d like some advice on how to improve your Google Adwords PPC campaign, visit our Marketing For HR Companies page.